Hokkaido, Japan: Take the Lavender Train to Furano

 You can catch a glimpse of the production facilities for lavender production near one of the farm restaurants.

-Nakafurano itself is a small town with a few restaurants, schools, temples, and a town hall with attached park.
+Nakafurano is a small town with a few restaurants, schools, temples, and a town hall with attached park.

-Continuing down to the main city of Furano, you will come to the heart and navel of Hokkaido – famous in Japan for its ‘Belly Button Festival’.
+Continuing down to the principal city of Furano, you will come to the heart and navel of Hokkaido – famous in Japan for its ‘Belly Button Festival’.
 The Hokkai Heso Matsuri Belly Button Festival has been taking place since 1969 and is an annual event held at the end of July.

-All around Furano you can spot small statues of the belly button dancers – and even a monument of the central latitude and longitude reference point of Hokkaido (the navel).
+All around Furano, you can spot small statues of the belly button dancers – and even a monument of the central latitude and longitude reference point of Hokkaido (the navel).

 Hokkaido, Japan: Take the Lavender Train to Furano